uptrace/uptrace-ruby/README.md

 gem install uptrace
 ```

-Run the [basic example](example/basic) below using the DSN from the Uptrace project settings page.
+Run the [traces example](example/traces) below using the DSN from the Uptrace
+project settings page.

 ```ruby
 #!/usr/bin/env ruby